ricsanfre/pi-cluster/docs/_docs/backup.md

   {{site.data.alerts.note}}

-  Velero also supports, Persistent Volumes backup/restore procedures using [File System Backup (FSB shortly) or Pod Volume Backup](https://velero.io/docs/latest/file-system-backup/).  [restic](https://restic.net/) or [kopia](https://kopia.io/) can be used to transfer the data using the same S3 backend configured within Velero for backing up the cluster configuration.
+  Velero also supports Persistent Volumes backup/restore procedures using [File System Backup (FSB shortly) or Pod Volume Backup](https://velero.io/docs/latest/file-system-backup/).  [restic](https://restic.net/) or [kopia](https://kopia.io/) can be used to transfer the data using the same S3 backend configured within Velero for backing up the cluster configuration.
 Velero node agent has to be installed to enable this functionality.
 FSB support is not enabled when deploying Velero, instead CSI snapshots will be used.

   {{site.data.alerts.end}}